Contributors from members of the Copper team

 Better sales and marketing alignment

 Customer relationship marketing spans several departments including marketing, sales and customer success.
-Often, however, silos exist between marketing and sales, resulting in poor lead quality and messaging inconsistency.
+Often, however, silos exist between marketing and sales, resulting in poor lead quality, customer churn and messaging inconsistency, including with current customers.

 The same LinkedIn report mentioned above states “only 20% of sales professionals say they see significant overlap in the data used by marketing and sales to target prospects.”